Cisco-Service-Layer/service-layer-objmodel/grpc/cpp/src/tutorial/rshuttle/README.md

     $ ./servicelayermain -u username -p password  -a Add -w Register --table_type 3 -o 12000 (same as above example) Deleting 35 labels:
     $ ./servicelayermain -u username -p password -a Delete -w Register --table_type 3 --start_label 12010 --num_label 35

+Example using auto register (see section [Optional: Register the VRF](#vrf) for information on auto-register):
+    $ ./servicelayermain -u username -p password -a Add (Same as above examples, just omit -w option)

 The following sections explain the details of the above example tutorial.
 The rest of these section is extra information and not required to run the tutorial above.